Ambush Marketing or Ambush Advertising: How to Do It Right

 Time Your Campaign Precisely

 Timing is crucial in ambush marketing.
 Campaigns need to launch when audience attention is at its peak, but without overshadowing the main event.
 A well-timed ad, stunt, or online campaign can ride the wave of excitement and gain visibility far beyond the physical venue.
 Brands should plan their release carefully, aligning content with key moments such as opening ceremonies, product launches, or finals.
-Good timing transforms a campaign from unnoticed to unforgettable.
+Incorporating localised, boots-on-the-ground activations using targeted field marketing strategies can maximise this real-time impact.

 Track Results, Learn, Adapt